Multiple evanescent white dot syndrome

 Multiple evanescent white dot syndrome (MEWDS) is an uncommon inflammatory condition of the retina that typically affects otherwise healthy young females in the second to fourth decades of life.

-The typical patient with MEWDS is a healthy middle aged female age 15-50.
+The typical patient with MEWDS is a healthy female aged between 15 and 50.
 There is a gender disparity as women are affected with MEWDS four times more often than men.
 Roughly 30% of patients have experienced an associated viral prodrome.
 Patients present with acute, painless, unilateral change in vision.

 Presentation

 Patients commonly present with acute unilateral painless decreased vision and photopsias.
 Presentations like central or paracentral scotoma, Floaters and dyschromatopsia are less common.
 An antecedent viral prodrome occurs in approximately one-third of cases.
 Myopia is commonly seen in patients.

 Eye exam during the acute phase of the disease reveals multiple discrete white to orange spots at the level of the RPE or deep retina, typically in a perifoveal location (around the fovea).
 Optic disc oedema may also seen occasionally.